 Hardly apocalyptic, if you ask me.

-As far as your help resources are concerned, check out CMS.gov and search for “ICD-10 Provider Resources,” and then remember that you can always call us.
+As far as your help resources are concerned, check out CMS.gov and search for “ICD-10 Provider Resources,” and then remember that you can always contact in2itive.
 Whether it’s zombies or ICD-10 or another aspect of revenue cycle management, we can help you battle through—and win.